 Only 18 percent of Americans could live off of their savings for six months.

-Many financial experts—including myself—advise you to have six to 12 months of savings in case of a financial emergency.
+Many Couples Money Management Coach and financial experts—including myself—advise you to have six to 12 months of savings in case of a financial emergency.
 Anything can happen to make this money necessary.
 For example, if you become unemployed or suffer an injury, you still want to have money to handle your expenses.

 Retirement Savings Statistics

 A recent study revealed that 45.5 percent of Americans do not have anything saved for retirement.

 It may seem far off, but there will come a time when you no longer want—or are able— to work.
 That’s why you must begin preparing for that time in your life today.
 Saving for retirement gives you the freedom to not have to worry about what life will be like once you hit 65 or 75 years old.
 Unfortunately, this financial statistic reveals that many Americans are not in the position to fully retire when the time comes.